← Writing

 The Habit Worth Challenging

 Smart teams are particularly susceptible to this.
 They are trained to respond quickly, to demonstrate competence through fluency, and to reduce ambiguity wherever possible.
+Over time, they become very good at producing answers.

 The Shift